LBNL-UCB-STI/beam/docs/tutorial.rst

     beam.urbansim.fractionOfModesToClear {
       allModes = 1.0

-This means that all the modes defined in the scenario should be cleared.
+This means that all the modes defined in the scenario will be cleared.

 You can also change the simulation name by modifying parameter *beam.agentsim.simulationName*.
 It allows you to clearly distinguish the output directories because the output directory name includes the simulation name.